A Guide to the Eviction Process in Hilton Head South Carolina

 *Please note, The information contained in this site is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 It is not meant to replace the advice of the law or an attorney.

-A South Carolina residential landlord may evict a tenant(s) under certain circumstances.
-These include when the tenant fails to make their rent payment on time, violates the terms of the lease or rental agreement, breaks the written rental agreement or engages in illegal activity.
+A South Carolina residential landlord may evict a tenant(s) under certain circumstances according to the law.
+These include when the tenant fails to make their rent payment on time, violates the terms of the lease or rental agreement, breaks the written rental agreement or engages in illegal activity on the premises.

-To evict a tenant for any of these reasons, there is a specific process that the landlord must follow.
-If you fail to do so, the eviction may fail, you’ll have to restart the process and you may face legal consequences.
+To evict a South Carolina tenant for any of these reasons, there is a specific process that the landlord must follow.
+If landlords fail to do so, the eviction may fail, they'll have to restart the process and they may face legal consequences.

 Usually, an eviction lawsuit in South Carolina takes anywhere between three and 5 weeks.
 Landlord Tenant issues are processed by the Beaufort County Magistrate Court.